A monthly get-together in which we share perceptions of different theologians over a glass of wine (or gluhwein) with cheese and nibbles.

 Format

 Leader gives a brief introduction on why this theologian or thinker is important to them.
-How has it changed their life or thinking?
+For example, how has it changed their life or thinking?

 Others who know the work of the theologian are asked to share their thoughts and impressions.